Make sure that you know everything about working with shapes in Lunacy

 If we put aside such specific object types as artboards and hotspots, all objects in Lunacy that are not text or rasters are vector shapes.

-Lunacy provides a set of pre-made shapes that you can add in no time using the shape tool.
+Lunacy provides a set of pre-made shapes that you can add in no time using the shape tools.
 Also, you can make use of the pen and pencil tools to create freehand shapes and paths.
 Among the latter two, we should pay special attention to the pen tool, which allows you to edit vector shapes, both pre-made and freehand.

 Another important thing for working with shapes is Boolean operations that allow you to combine shapes of all kinds and create even more fancy shapes whose diversity depends only on your creativity.